 Our bliss was interrupted by the appearance of several beautiful peacocks flocking around us.
-We tossed out bar snacks and watched in awe as the proud birds, resplendent in brilliant azure plumage, fought over every morsel like common pigeons.
+We tossed them bar snacks and watched in awe as the proud birds, resplendent in brilliant azure plumage, fought over every morsel like common pigeons.
 (To make matters worse, they honked like geese.
 Tres ignoble, if you ask me.)

 With night falling, we headed back to Little India for Deepavali, the Indian Festival of Lights.
 The streets were lined with twinkle lights making Little India look, for all intents and purposes, like Florida during Christmas (sans the tacky illuminated plastic, waving Santa Claus, of course).

 Back at our hotel room, we were relieved to have made it through a week in Singapore without ever getting caned.
 Or even worse.
-Hey, this place didn’t get to be such a neat, orderly society by just asking nicely.
-In Singapore — as it is with most if not all of SE Asia — drug trafficking carries the death penalty.
-(Normally, I wouldn’t have been concerned, but I was in possession of a healthy supply of Sudafed at the time.)
+Hey, this place didn't get to be such a neat, orderly society by just asking nicely.
+In Singapore — as it is with most if not all of South East Asia — drug trafficking carries the death penalty.
+(Normally, I wouldn't have been concerned, but I was in possession of a healthy supply of Sudafed at the time.)